Code-Institute-Submissions/Upon-Wonder/README.md

 5. Under 'Source', select 'Master' in the dropdown menu.
 6. Click 'Save' and the page will refresh.
 7. Scroll back down to 'GitHub Pages' to get access to the link.

+Go to the Upon Wonder project website: [Upon Wonder](https://josefinekihlstrom.github.io/MS1/)

+### Cloning this project
+To clone this project follow these steps:
+1. Go to the top of this projects repository.
+2. Click the button named 'Code'.
+3. Choose HTTPS and copy the URL.
+4. Open Git Bash/Terminal and change the current working directory to the location where you want the cloned directory.
+5. Type 'git clone' and then paste the copied URL.
+6. Press 'Enter'.

+To get to the source of this information: [Click here!](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Credits
 ### Content